Patient Flow in Action

 Culture is like a garden.
 You need to water it, weed it, and make sure it gets plenty of sunshine.

 Good processes are based on relationships.
-Foster them, across professions, teams and specialties, but with clear boundaries and roles so people don’t burn out.
+Foster them, across professions, teams and specialties, but with clear boundaries and roles so that people don’t burn out.

 Plan the unplanned care and smooth the planned care